 In modern times, September has 30 days.
 September starts on the same day of the week as December every year.

-Here you will find some important events that happened today in Indian and world History on September 18.
+Here you will find some important events that happened today in India and world History on September 18.
 Read on to know more about this day.

 List of Important Historical events of 18 September: